-o Introduction: The prosecution will be deemed ready for trial only where (1) it has made an effective announcement of readiness; (2) it is in fact ready (it has done everything required of it to bring the case to trial); (3\NEW\) it has provided a certification of compliance with disclosure requirements under CPL Article 245; (4 \NEW\) in local court accusatory cases, it has provided a certification of compliance with local court accusatory instrument requirements; and (5 \NEW\)

-the court has conducted an inquiry "on the record" as to the prosecution's actual readiness.
+- o Introduction: The prosecution will be deemed ready for trial only where (1) it has made an effective announcement of readiness; (2) it is in fact ready (it has done everything required of it to bring the case to trial); (3) it has filed a proper certification of compliance with disclosure requirements of CPL 245.20; (4) in local court accusatory cases, it has provided a certification of compliance with local court accusatory instrument requirements; and (5) the court has conducted an inquiry "on the record" as to the prosecution's actual readiness. - o Announcement of readiness: The prosecution will be deemed ready for trial only if it has announced it is ready either in open court with counsel present or by written notice to defense counsel and the court clerk (People v Kendzia, 64 NY2d 331, 337 [1985]).

-- o Announcement of readiness: The prosecution will be deemed ready for trial only if it has announced it is ready either in open court with counsel present or by written notice to defense counsel and the court clerk (People v Kendzia, 64 NY2d 331, 337 [1985]). - On-the-record: Off-the-record assertions of readiness are insufficient (Kendzia, 64 NY2d at 337). - Recorded: This means that in-court assertions of readiness must be recorded by either the court reporter or the court clerk (Kendzia, 64 NY2d at 337). - Present readiness: Statement must be of present readiness, not future readiness.
-A prosecutor's assertion, "I'll be ready next Monday," for example, is invalid."
+- On-the-record: Off-the-record assertions of readiness are insufficient (Kendzia, 64 NY2d at 337). - Recorded: This means that in-court assertions of readiness must be recorded by either the court reporter, an electronic recording device, or the court clerk (Kendzia, 64 NY2d at 337). - Present readiness: Statement must be of present readiness, not future readiness.
+A prosecutor's assertion, "I'll be ready next Monday," for example, is invalid.
 (Kendzia, 64 NY2d at 337.) - Contemporaneous: The assertion of readiness must be contemporaneous with readiness.
-It is insufficient for the prosecution to assert for the first time in an affirmation in opposition to a 30.30 motion that it was ready for trial on an earlier date (Kendzia, 64 NY2d at 337, People v Hamilton, 46 NY2d 932, 933 [1979]). - Court congestion: Delays caused by pre-readiness court congestion do not excuse the prosecution from timely declaring its readiness for trial (People v Chavis, 91 NY2d 500 [1998]). - Defendant's presence in court: The defendant need not be present for the statement of readiness to be effective (People v Carter, 91 NY2d 795 [1998]). - New accusatory: Where a new accusatory has been filed, following the dismissal of the original accusatory, the prosecution is required to announce its readiness upon the filing of the new accusatory, irrespective of whether it announced its readiness with respect to the original accusatory (People v Cortes, 80 NY2d 201, 214-215 [1992]).
+It is insufficient for the prosecution to assert for the first time in an affirmation in opposition to a 30.30 motion that it was ready for trial on an earlier date (Kendzia, 64 NY2d at 337, People v Hamilton, 46 NY2d 932, 933 [1979]; e.g. People v Lavrik, 72 Misc 3d 354, 358 [Crim Court, NY County 2021]). - Court congestion: Delays caused by pre-readiness court congestion do not excuse the prosecution from timely declaring its readiness for trial (People v Chavis, 91 NY2d 500 [1998]). - Defendant's presence in court: The defendant need not be present for the statement of readiness to be effective (People v Carter, 91 NY2d 795 [1998]). - New accusatory: Where a new accusatory has been filed, following the dismissal of the original accusatory, the prosecution is required to announce its readiness upon the filing of the new accusatory, even if it announced its readiness with respect to the original accusatory (People v Cortes, 80 NY2d 201, 214-215 [1992]). - New trial ordered: When a new trial has been ordered, the prosecution cannot be ready until it has re-announced its readiness (People v Wilson, 86 NY2d 753 [1995]; People v Dushain, 247 AD2d 234 [1st Dept 1998]).

-- New trial ordered: When a new trial has been ordered, the prosecution cannot be ready until it has re-announced their readiness (People v Wilson, 86 NY2d 753 [1995]; People v Dushain, 247 AD2d 234 [1st Dept 1998]). - Off-calendar statement of readiness (a.k.a.
-Kendzia letter): To be effective, the written statement of readiness must be filed with the court clerk within the statutory period and served on the defendant "promptly" thereafter (Chavis, 91 NY2d at 506; People v Smith, 82 NY2d 676, 678 [1993]).
+• Off-calendar statement of readiness (a.k.a.
+Kendzia letter): To be effective, the written statement of readiness must be filed with the court clerk within the statutory period and served on the defendant "promptly" thereafter (People v Smith, 82 NY2d 676, 678 [1993]; People v Freeman, 38 AD3d 1253 [4th Dept 2007]).